jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

   - **Auckland** means the area within the boundaries determined by the Local Government Commission under section 33(1) (as that determination is given effect to by Order in Council under section 35(1))
   - **Auckland Council** or means the unitary authority established under section 6
   - **Auckland Transport** means the entity established by section 38
-  - **Auckland water organisation** ,—
+  - **Auckland water organisation** means Watercare Services Limited, and includes any subsidiary of Watercare Services Limited
-    (a) until 1 July 2015, means Watercare Services Limited; and (b) on and after 1 July 2015, means—
-      (i) the Auckland Council (except in section 61); and (ii) a council-controlled organisation of the Auckland Council that provides water supply or wastewater services, or both, in Auckland
   - **governing body** means the entity comprising the members of the Auckland Council (being the persons referred to in section 8(1))
   - **local activities** means the non-regulatory activities of the Auckland Council in respect of which a local board is allocated decision-making responsibility under section 17, including—
     (a) providing services; and